DiscordLuau/discord-luau/README.md

 ### Project Structure

-- `init.luau`: Requires Package/init.luau
+- `init.luau`: Primary entrypoint to the main discord-luau library
-- `/Package`: The source code for the Discord-Luau package
+- `packages/discord-luau`: The source code for the discord-luau package
-- - `/Package/Classes`: All Discord-Luau generated obejcts/classes that the user can interact with.
+- - `src/classes`: All discord-luau generated obejcts/classes that the user can interact with.
-- - `/Package/Data`: Internal library 'data' modules, consisting of generic lua datatypes, with string values.
+- - `src/data`: Internal library 'data' modules, consisting of generic lua datatypes, with string values.
-- - `/Package/Enums`: Internal library 'enum' files, consisting of string keys and values.
+- - `src/enums`: Internal library 'enum' files, consisting of string keys and values.
-- - `/Package/Std`: Standard libraries that this library uses, if Discord-Luau were to switch to another Runtime, we'd just need to modify the `/Package/Std` folder to support the standard libraries for another Runtime.
-- - `/Package/Types`: Some awkward types that we need support for in Discord Luau
+- `packages/lune-std-polyfills`: A set of polyfills for the lune standard library, so that discord-luau can run on runtimes other than lune in the future.
-- - `/Package/Utils`: Utility functions Discord Luau uses
+- `packages/utils`: Utility functions discord-luau depends on
-- - `/Package/Vendor`: Vendor, external resources or packages that Discord Luau uses
-- - `/Package/init.luau`: Entrypoint for Discord Luau
+- `packages/vendor`: A collecction of external dependencies, customized for discord-luau

 ### Project Status

 At the moment, I *([AsynchronousMatrix](https://github.com/4x8Matrix))* will write to the Master branch every now and again, if I introduce breaking changes, I may put that into it's own branch, but at the moment, since there's no `0.1.0` version in sight, the Master branch is where I lurk, adding potentially breaking changes every now and again..!

 Pull Requests are welcome!
-But there's no guarntee that what has been written in that Pull Request will be merged..!

 ### Project Goals